-Along with excellent, award-winning protection against all sorts of malware, it includes home-network protection (protects your Wi-Fi network), an advanced Firewall, a file shredding utility (helps delete your sensitive files securely so no one can recover them).
+Along with excellent, award-winning protection against all sorts of malware, it includes home-network protection (protects your Wi-Fi network), an advanced Firewall, and a file shredder (helps delete your sensitive files securely so no one can recover them).

 Note: McAfee’s products are compatible with both Windows and MacOS.

 2. Malware Protection

 Malware protection is the primary job of an antivirus program.
 If a product doesn’t perform well on this metric, it may not be worth at all.

 To see how Windows Defender and McAfee fare in this category, we will take a look at the recent malware protection tests conducted by reputable antivirus testing labs like the AV-Test Institute and AV-Comparatives.

 Let’s first consider AV-Test.
 The lab’s most recent evaluations were conducted in February 2021.

 Several popular antivirus products were evaluated for 258 samples of zero-day malware threats and 9,972 samples of widespread malware.

 McAfee earned a perfect 6 out of 6 star rating thanks to its excellent performance.